CodeYourFuture/syllabus/docs/git/index.md

 ### Exercise (20 minutes)

 Try doing what your teacher just did:
-1. Answer the question in `README.md` in VS Code and save your changes.
+1. Answer the question in `file.txt` in VS Code and save your changes.
 2. Make a commit in your local repository.
 3. Try to push your changes, make a fork, and then actually push your changes.
 4. Make your first pull request!